marklauter/plumber/README.md

 The middleware is responsible for calling the next delegate unless the middleware needs to short-circuiting the pipeline.
 An example short-circuit scenario might be a request validation middleware that returns an error response if the request is invalid.

-IMiddleware implementations support constructor-based dependency injection.
-The next delegate must be the first argument in the contstructor.
+Constructor-based dependency injection is supported for `IMiddleware` implementations, with the condition that the `next` delegate must be the first argument in the constructor.
 ```csharp
 internal sealed class ToLowerMiddleware(RequestMiddleware<string, string> next)
     : IMiddleware<string, string>